happycube/ld-decode/README.md

 # Usage

-Note with WSL2 & Ubuntu, `./` in front of applications and scripts may be needed to run them.
+Note with WSL2 & Ubuntu, `./` in front of applications and scripts may be needed to run them or to run scripts within the folder.

 Use `cd vhs-decode` to enter into the directory to run commands, `cd..` to go back a directory.